Department of Law and Criminology

 Post Type: Full Time

-Applications are invited for the post of Lecturer in Criminology (Teaching Focused) in the Department of Law and Criminology.
-There is one full time post available.
-The Department of Law and Criminology is part of the School of Law and Social Sciences, alongside the Departments of Economics and Politics, International Relations and Philosophy.
+Applications are invited for the post of Senior Lecturer in the Department of Law and Criminology.
+There is one full time permanent Senior Lecturer post in Law available.
+The Department of Law and Criminology is part of the School of Law and Social Sciences, alongside the Departments of Economics, Politics, International Relations and Philosophy.
 We are forward thinking, multidisciplinary and research active.
-We offer undergraduate programmes in Law, Criminology & Psychology, Criminology & Sociology and Social Science, together with Masters programmes in Forensic Psychology, Consumption, Culture & Marketing, Social Work, and Terrorism and Counter-Terrorism Studies.
+We offer undergraduate programmes in Law, Criminology & Psychology and Criminology & Sociology and Social Science, together with Masters programmes in Forensic Psychology, Consumption, Culture & Marketing, Terrorism and Counter-Terrorism Studies and Social Work.
 We are also home to an energetic postgraduate research student community.

 In return we offer a highly competitive rewards and benefits package including: